thepackbot/ccie-notes/notes.md

   * running IOS and these other applications as separate processes, it becomes apparent that we can now leverage symmetrical multiprocessing.
   * should one of these isolated processes fail, it will not affect the kernel.
   * garner the benefits of load balancing across multiple-core CPUs by binding processes to different cores.
-  * operational environment where it is possible to support multithreading and multicore CPUs
+  * operational environment where it is possible to support multi-threading and multicore CPUs
 * IOS-XE separates the control plane from the forwarding plane, ensures a level of management and control that could not possibly exist in the context of the traditional monolithic IOS.
 * application designers will have the ability to build drivers for new data plane ASICs and have them interoperate with sets of standard APIs.
   * these APIs that will then create control plane and data plane processing separation.